lsst-sqre/sasquatch/docs/user-guide/influxdb-api.rst

   from lsst.rsp import get_influxdb_credentials

-  info = get_influxdb_credentials("usdf_efd")
+  get_influxdb_credentials("usdf_efd")

-If you are outside the RSP, the recommended way to retrieve this information is using the Repertoire client, see `Getting InfluxDB connection information`_ guide.
+If you are outside the RSP, the recommended way to retrieve this information is using the Repertoire client.
+See the `Getting InfluxDB connection information`_ guide.

 Alternatively, you can also retrieve the InfluxDB connection information directly from the Repertoire API.
 For example, to retrieve InfluxDB connection information for the ``usdf_efd`` database, you can send a GET request to the following URL:

 ``https://<repertoire-url>/discovery/influxdb/usdf_efd``

-where ``<repertoire-url>`` is the base URL for Repertoire.
+where ``<repertoire-url>`` is the base URL for Repertoire for your local environment.
 For Phalanx applications, the base URL for Repertoire can be obtained from ``global.repertoireUrl``.

 Since the returned information includes username and password credentials, this endpoint is protected and requires authentication using an access token.